-The politically charged “…and I will never, ever let you down,” first created for the 2017 Connecticut College Dance Club performance on campus, has been selected to be performed at the American College Dance Association’s 2018 National College Dance Festival at the Kennedy Center in Washington, D.C., in June.
+The politically charged “…and I will never, ever let you down,” created for the 2017 Connecticut College Dance Club, was performed at the American College Dance Association’s 2018 National College Dance Festival at the Kennedy Center in Washington, D.C., in June.

 Lieblein-Jurbala says she created the dance, which was selected from more than 30 works performed at the ACDA New England Conference in February, in response to a series of remarks made about women by then-presidential candidate Donald Trump during and before the 2016 campaign.

 “I was angry and frustrated that the most powerful person in our country was speaking this way about 50 percent of the population,” she said.
 “Dance and performance is often a great way to start conversations.”